rachitnigam/rachitnigam.com/content/post/stopify-history.md

 Arjun wanted to showcase a very initial version of Stopify to him.
 Since the CPS implementation was still in the works, I quickly hacked up a demo for Stopify using the generator based implementation.
-By that time, I had pausing working with ocaml programs compiled to JavaScript.
+By that time, I had pausing working with OCaml programs compiled to JavaScript.

 Once Arjun came back, we talked about the progress of the project and decided to present the in-progress at [NEPLS].